 The exact text of this error can vary from not even getting an error message (the game is stuck perpetually at “logging in…”) to very specific error readouts listing what mods and what versions are missing.

 If you run into this problem, there are two ways to fix it.
-If the host is running the mods, then you need to add the same mods to the clients trying to connect (e.g. if the host has the popular Mo’ Creatures mod, then all the players who wish to share the world will also need it installed too).
+If the host is running the mods, then you need to add the same mods to the clients trying to connect.
 If the client is the modded one, and the host is running vanilla Minecraft, then the client needs to switch back to the stock Minecraft game.
-In such instances it is extremely handy to use an instance manager like MultiMC; you can make a specific instance for each combination of vanilla and modified Minecraft you need.
+In such instances, it is extremely handy to use an instance manager like MultiMC; you can make a specific instance for each combination of vanilla and modified Minecraft you need.

 “I Can Connect, But Game Performance Is Poor”

 When you, your friends, and your kids really want to play Minecraft, it can be very frustrating when setting up a local game isn’t easy peasy.
-With a little bit of troubleshooting, however, not only can you get up and running with no problem but you might even find, thanks to mods like Optifine and running a distinct server app, you’re better than when you started.
+With a little bit of troubleshooting, however, you can get up and running with no problem, and you might even find that thanks to mods like Optifine and running a distinct server app, you’re better off than when you started.

 - › How to Port Forward on Your Router